-If you are female or are buying a pack for a younger hiker, you should give serious consideration to the purchase of a specifically shaped pack.
+If you are female or are buying a pack for a younger hiker, you should give serious consideration to the purchase of a women’s-specific or youth-specific pack.

-Women’s backpacks (and youths) tend to be shorter and narrower than men’s backpacks.
+Women’s backpacks (and youths) tend to be shorter and narrower than mens hiking backpacks.
 Additionally, the hip belts and shoulder straps on a woman’s packs are shaped with the female form in mind.

 Pack Anatomy & Design Features

-The majority of backpacks have one large top-loading compartment for holding the majority of your gear.
-These packs sometimes also provide access to this main compartment from below or the sides with zippers allowing you to dig for that small item without unloading the full bag.
+The majority of backpacks have one large top-loading compartment for storage of the majority of your gear.
+These packs sometimes also provide access to this main compartment from below or from the sides with zippers that allow you to dig out individual items without unloading the full bag.

 To help alleviate the issues of sweaty backs while carrying a load, many packs have a breathable mesh back panel that allows a few inches of cool air to travel between your back and the pack proper allowing any moisture to evaporate, rather than seeping through your clothes and backpack.